shpegun60/Preprocessor/README.md

 # Preprocessor
- * PREPROCESSOR - a library that allows you to summon the devil or other evil spirits in the programming language C99 or later
+ * PREPROCESSOR - a library that allows you to summon the devil or other evil spirits in the programming language C99 or later, and no joke, it allows you to use preprocessor metaprogramming in C

  # Supporeted Compilers:
  *      MSVC: After Visual Studio 2019 verion 16.6;	Compiler version after--> msvc v19.26,